Marcelixoo/Marcelixoo/README.md

 ## Hey, I'm Marcelo Teixeira! 👋

 - 🔭 I am a Software Engineering student at [CODE University of Applied Sciences](https://code.berlin/en/).
-- 🌱 I’m currently learning about React, Typescript and Next.js.
+- 🌱 I’m currently working with Typescript and Next.js.
-- 👯 I’m looking to collaborate on initiatives that have a direct impact on society, especially in the topics of urban planning and public transportation 🚎.
+- 🧐 My main interest in engineering comes from the process of developing ideas through software and collaborating with people in solving real-world problems.
-- 💬 Ask me about Backend Development, Software Architecture & Design, Test Automation, Relational Databases, Team Work and Book Recommendations 📚.
+- 💬 You can ask me about Backend Development, Software Architecture & Design, Test Automation, DevOps, Collaboration and Book Recommendations 📚.
 - 😄 Pronouns: He/They
 - ⚡ Fun fact: I once considered starting a brand to rent umbrellas called [Rain On Me](https://github.com/Marcelixoo/rain-on-me) ☔️.